 In the remainder of the introduction, we introduce island effects and the satiation effect, respectively.
-We then report a meta-analysis we conducted on 25 island satiation experiments in Section 2.
+We then provide statistical background on meta-analysis and report a meta-analysis we conducted on 25 island satiation experiments in Section 2.
 Finally, we discuss the implications of these results in Section 3, focusing especially on their potential for adjudicating between grammatical and processing accounts of island effects.